brasswood/browser-experiments/README.md

 Your computer might look like it's possessed when these are running.
 Don't panic!
 This is just pyautogui automatically navigating stuff.

+These scripts run a lot of tests and can take a long time.
+It may be a good idea to run them overnight.

 **CAUTION:** All of the experiments besides browser_bench save screenshots.
 This is for diagnostic purposes if the script crashes.
 If the screenshots contain personal information, delete them using `find` before sending them.
 They are all .png files.